microsoft/lisa/docs/run.md

     your current session.
 LISA also supports other Azure authentications, refer to [runbook reference](runbook.md).

     Here, let's choose `Azure CLI` for the setup.
+You should see a page pop up and all your Azure subscriptions.

     ```bash
     az login